vitorinojoao/mlapi/README.md

 You can use and improve the code of `data_preprocessor.py`.

 &rarr; **How to load and use an ML model in an efficient way?**
-A model can be wrapped in a singleton object that is used to respond to every request.
+A model can be wrapped in a single object that is used to respond to every request.
 You can use and improve the code of `model_wrapper.py`.

 &rarr; **How to postprocess the anomaly or class predictions?**